Choose another lake

 Poor

-Smallmouth Bass are low in abundance as we attempt to develop a population through stockings.
-Brood stock are from the Kaskaskia River.
+Abundance is low as we attempt to develop a population through stocking.
+Brood stock are collected from the Kaskaskia River, transported to Jake Wolf Hatchery where they spawn, and fry are then reared on-site at the Fin-and-Feather rearing pond.
 The occasional fish is reported caught by anglers.
 No evidence of natural recruitment has been observed.
-Catch and immediate release is encouraged.
+Catch and release is encouraged.

 STRIPED BASS